Soveliss42/NSWPC-Skin/README.md

 Why do only playstation controllers stack the connections like this?
 No clue.
 Other controllers will only output to one device or the other.
 Conveniently, the dualshock 4 and dualsense both also have gyros, making them functionally identical to the switch pro controller... plus a frame or two of motion input lag from having to be registered as a wired controller.
 Why Nintendo hasn't solved motion input being slower when wired after 5 years I really couldn't say, though.<br/>
 <br/>
 <br/>
-\*\*It'll probably also work if you know another way to make gamepad viewer actually read the css instead of trying to read it from rawgit... <br/>
+\*\*It'll probably also work on google/etc if you know another way to make gamepad viewer actually read the css instead of trying to read it from rawgit... <br/>
 That's because Gamepad Viewer assumes it can pull the repo's files from rawgit despite it being nearly 4 years out of service.
 So it dead-ends there when attempted on the actual website, unless you're using an old enough skin (so it can be pulled from rawgit) or self-hosting the css somewhere besides github (so it doesn't try to pull from rawgit) (github.io might work but I'm too lazy to try) <br/>